jmeile/JMMidiBassPedalController/README.md

 - [Python 3.7](https://www.python.org/downloads/release/python-376)

-  Under Windows, I tried the pip installation with python 3.8 and it didn't work, it fired this error:
+  Under Windows, I tried the pip3 installation with python 3.8 and it didn't work, it fired this error:
   ```
   TypeError: stat:
   path should be string, bytes, os.PathLike or integer, not NoneType